ggcarvalho/noise_restoration/README.md

 ## Remark

-- Both images have the same noise characterist in each channel.
+- Both images have the same unknown noise characteristics in each channel.